Your first SKSE plugin in C++

 You are ready to run Skyrim.

-Be sure to run Skyrim via SKSE by running skse64_loader.exe
+Be sure to run Skyrim via SKSE by running skse64_loader.exe directly -or-

 by running SKSE from your mod manager (e.g. Mod Organizer 2 or Vortex)